-Dr. Jenny A. Prochnow, DNP, MBA, RN, NEA-BC is Associate Professor and Coordinator of the Graduate Nursing Leadership Programs at Winona State University.
-Dr. Prochnow has been a member of MOLN for 10 years and served on the executive board as the treasurer for the past two years, and was re-elected this fall for an additional term.
+Jenny A. Prochnow, DNP, MBA, RN, NEA-BC is associate professor and coordinator of the Graduate Nursing Leadership Programs at Winona State University.
+Dr. Prochnow has been a member of MOLN for ten years and serves on the executive board as the treasurer.
 She has served in many organizational leadership and administrative positions and has a passion for healthcare finance and believes all nurses, from the bedside to the boardroom, need to understand healthcare finances to have a voice in operational strategies, nursing advocacy, and healthcare policy.
 Educationally, Dr. Prochnow received her ADN from Century College, BSN and an MBA from the University of Arizona, and her Doctor of Nursing Practice from Winona State University.
 Dr. Prochnow is also board certified as a Nursing Executive, Advanced, from the ANCC.

 Register online by clicking the above Register link.
 MOLN members should login first to receive the discounted member rate of $159.
 MOLN welcomes attendance for this course by non-members at that rate of $199.
 We do encourage non-members to consider joining MOLN to save on educational programs and our annual conferences.